-- Leigh Academy Bearsted has an important role to play in supporting the mental health and wellbeing of our children.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for children, staff should: - o Discuss this with the DSL (or Deputy DSL) and/or report the concern via the safeguarding reporting system on BromCom. - Age/ability appropriate education will be provided to children to help promote positive health, wellbeing, and resilience.
+- Leigh Academy Bearsted has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - o Should discuss this with the DSL and/or the SENDCO - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+This will be delivered through: The PSHE and RSE curriculums, The conferencing approach to build understanding, stamina and a problem solving approach.